copernicus-mogley/zkav.club/README.md

 ### Join the Club

-If you're a developer, an artist, or just curious about the future of the internet, Zk Av Club invites you to come learn, create, innovate, and collaborate with others who are passionate about art, science, creativity and freedom.
+If you're a developer, an artist, or just curious about the future of the internet, Zk Av Club invites you to learn, create, innovate, and collaborate with us.

 - [𝕏](https://x.com/ZkAv_Club)